+Technology is always evolving, so it’s crucial to equip yourself to navigate the ever-changing landscape of artificial intelligence, especially as it applies to your career journey.
 In this AI Career Toolkit, you will find resources to help you responsibly use artificial intelligence to:

-• Explore majors, careers, and career paths
+- Explore majors, careers, and career paths

-• Apply for jobs, internships, and other workplace experiences
+- Apply for jobs, internships, and other workplace experiences

-• Navigate your future career and the technology-driven world of work
+- Navigate your future career and the technology-driven world of work

 What is Generative AI?

 Generative AI is artificial intelligence that can create original content – such as text, images, video, audio, or software code – in response to a user’s prompt or request.
 It uses machine learning to create new content based on content it has seen before.
 Generative AI can be a supportive and powerful companion as you explore careers and majors, apply for jobs and internships, and navigate the world of work.
 It’s also important to understand the Generative AI has limitations, just like any other technology.
-This toolkit focuses on how you can use generative AI in your career journey.
+Find more guidance and resources for AI chatbots and other types of Generative AI from the University of Wisconsin-Madison Libraries.

 Considerations When Using Generative AI